Quick Facts about the Fujifilm XF 8-16mm F2.8 LM WR Lens

 Fujifilm 8-16mm F2.8 Rating

 It certainly regains some points here for the superb build construction.
-But it does lose a point for corner sharpness not being the best at the wider focal lengths and horrible distortion.
+But it does lose a half-a-point for corner sharpness not being the best at the wider focal lengths and horrible distortion.
 (Typical of wide-angle lenses.)
 It also lost .5 point for not having great sunstars until F9.

 Look, the FOV of 8-16mm is so niche that most people don’t use it.